Gali411/Employee-Tracker/README.md

   ## Usage

-  The use will be prompted to either create a new vehicle or choose an existing one.
-If you choose "Select an existing vehicle" then you choose between a premade selection of vehicles.
-If you chooose to create a new vehicle , you are then prompted to either choose a car, truck, or motorbike.
-After you choose the characteristics of your vehicle, you can choose among different actions or exit application once you're done.
+  The use will be prompted to choose from the following options: View all departments, View all roles, View all employees, Add a department, Add a role, Add an employee, Update an employee, or exit.
+If user chooses to view departments, roles, or employees, they weill be presented a table with data. if they choose to add to these, they will be prompted a series of questions. afterward their input will be added to the table in the database.
+They will be able to continue working with the appication until they select exit.

   ## Contribution

-  To contribute, plaase reach out if there any any issues  with  the  program, you are free to modify the code is you wish.
+  Contact me if there any any problems with the program or program.
+You are also free to modify the code if you wish.

   ## Tests

-  n/a
+  N/A

   ## License

   This project uses the Apache.
   Go to https://www.apache.org/licenses/LICENSE-2.0.html to learn more.